znjameswu/epgi/doc/design.md

 Therefore we can get rid of that ugly LayoutExecutor, since now every layout operation is structured.

-Also, it means that dry layout no long triggers a detached layout optimization!
-Dry layout now serves only as a boundary hint, NOT OPTIMIZATION!
+Also, it means that layout-by-parent no long triggers a detached layout optimization!
+Layout-by-parent now serves only as a boundary hint, NOT OPTIMIZATION!

 # Composite phase design notes